MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 The main purpose of the policy is to improve performance of queries which are known to be narrowed to a small subset of values in the partitioned column(s).
 A secondary potential benefit is better compression of the data.

+> [!WARNING]
-While there are no hard-coded limits set on the amount of tables that can have the policy defined on them, every additional table adds overhead to the background data partitioning process running on the cluster's nodes, and may require additional resources from the cluster - Read more [below](#capacity).
+> While there are no hard-coded limits set on the amount of tables that can have the policy defined on them, every additional table adds overhead to the background data partitioning process running on the cluster's nodes, and may require additional resources from the cluster - See [Capacity](#capacity).

 ## Partition keys